The American Conservative

 The American Conservative (TAC) is a bimonthly magazine published by the American Ideas Institute.
 The magazine was founded in 2002 by Pat Buchanan, Scott McConnell and Taki Theodoracopulos to advance an anti-neoconservative perspective.
 It has been noted as the only conservative publication in the early 2000s to oppose the Iraq War, publishing a string of articles Ralph Nader described as "the most devastating critiques of the neocons' lust for unlawful wars" of the era.
-It was later credited with putting J.D.
-Vance's Hillbilly Elegy "on the map" in a 2016 interview with Vance.
+It was later credited with putting JD Vance's Hillbilly Elegy "on the map" in a 2016 interview with Vance.

 According to the publication, it exists to promote a form of conservatism that opposes unchecked power in government and business, supports "vibrant markets and free people", and embraces "realism and restraint" in foreign policy.

 History

 The American Conservative was founded by Pat Buchanan, Scott McConnell and Taki Theodoracopulos in October 2002.
 The magazine took a paleoconservative character, aiming to counter the neoconservative positions of the National Review and The Weekly Standard.
 It was critical of the Bush administration and in particular of its invasion of Iraq.
-According to the publication, it exists to promote a conservatism that opposes unchecked power in government and business, promotes the concept of the nuclear family, free markets, and supports realism and restraint in foreign affairs based on America's national interests.
+According to the publication, its purpose is to promote a conservatism that opposes unchecked power in government and business, and advocate for the nuclear family, free markets, and realism and restraint in foreign affairs based on America's national interests.

 In the first issue, dated 7 October 2002, the editorial by Buchanan and Taki stated that the new publication aimed "to ignite the conversations that conservatives ought to have engaged in since the end of the Cold War, but didn't."
 It continued that much of what then passed for conservatism was "wedded to a kind of radicalism – fantasies of global hegemony, the hubristic notion of America as a universal nation for all the world's peoples, a hyperglobal economy."
 In the same issue, an article by Buchanan challenged the Iraq War, asking "What comes after all the celebratory gunfire when wicked Saddam is dead?" and the magazine has been credited as the only conservative publication to oppose the war.